-Chapter 3: Research Methodology: This section describes the approaches adopted by the Social Impact Assessment Team for data collection.
-The approach for the study is a qualitative study.
+Chapter 3: Research Methodology: This section describes the approaches adopted by the qualitative study.

-Chapter 4: Demography profile of the Village: This section describes the brief demographic profile of the villages and draw out the anticipated impact likely to come up from the proposed project.
+Social Impact Assessment Team for data collection.
+The approach for the study is a profile of the villages and draw out the anticipated impact likely to come up from the proposed project.

-Chapter 5: Data Interpretation and Analysis: This section describes the data which has been collected and analysed from the field.
+Chapter 4: Demography profile of the Village: This section describes the brief demographic collected and analysed from the field.
 Mitigation measure has been drawn out to address the likely impact to be incurred from the said construction project.